Furman Focused update: PURPLE Phase

 Dear Campus Community,

-We completed surveillance testing for 307 on-campus students this week, resulting in 3 asymptomatic positives (0.98% positivity rate).
-There were 4 additional positive cases reported by the Earle Student Health Center.
+We completed surveillance testing for 244 on-campus students this week, resulting in 1 asymptomatic positive.
+There were 0 positive cases reported by the Earle Student Health Center.
+Thank you to our entire community for your diligence and commitment to one another.
 The Furman Focused Dashboard and Campus Operational Phases were updated yesterday.

-We will continue with our COVID surveillance testing next week, testing 20% of the student testing pool, split between Monday and Wednesday.
-Selected students will receive instructions the day before testing.
-We will not conduct surveillance testing for employees next week.
+We will continue with our COVID surveillance testing next week, testing 15% of the student testing pool, on Wednesday only.
+That will be our final week of surveillance testing.
+Selected students will receive instructions on Monday.

 Students, faculty and staff who have received the complete dose of the COVID vaccination are encouraged to voluntarily share their vaccination record.